When it comes to renting vs buying in Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.

 Now compare that to what it costs to rent that one bedroom condo which, in Toronto, is about $2,200 per month.
 After one year of renting that condo, you’ll have paid $26,400 in rent.
 Congratulations, you’ve just spent more on a year’s rent than it costs for a down payment on the that same condo.

 Unfortunately, not everyone has the privilege of living rent-free for a year with mom and pops.
 Curious to know what you could afford based on your current rent?
-Use this rent vs buy calculatorby RBC and answer the question for yourself, is it better to rent or buy?
+Use this rent vs buy calculator by RBC and answer the question for yourself: Which is the better option – renting vs. buying in Toronto?

 RENT VS BUY: COMPARING THE MONTHLY EXPENSES

 Having enough saved for a down payment is one thing, but being a homeowner comes with a few extra monthly expenses.
-Let’s compare the expenses of renting vs buying.
+Let’s compare the expenses of renting vs. buying in Toronto.

 To set the scene, let’s suppose you’ve purchased the $500,000 condo with $25,000 (5%) down.
 One thing to note here is that because you’ve put less than 20% down, you’ll need mortgage insurance which, in this case, is an additional $19,000 to your mortgage for a total mortgage of $494,000.